 - Kneel on the floor on your hands and knees.
 Keep your chin tucked and your gaze down. - Keep your back in a neutral position (not arched or rounded).
-Take note of this position and how it feels.
+Take note of this position.
 The goal of this exercise is to maintain this position throughout. - Slowly raise and lower your left arm without allowing any motion in your trunk.
-Perform 10-20 repetitions. - Repeat 10-20 repetitions on your right arm for one full set.
+Switch to other arm after completing one set.